networkteam/Networkteam.Neos.FrontendLogin/README.md

 [documentation of the flow framework](https://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/Security.html?highlight=roles#defining-privileges-policies).

 Two role definitions are provided:
 * **Networkteam.Neos.FrontendLogin:MemberArea** (abstract): Interface for MemberArea roles.
-Is used within access role selection of MemberAreaRootPages
+It is used within access role selection of MemberAreaRootPages.
-* **Networkteam.Neos.FrontendLogin:FrontendUser**
+* **Networkteam.Neos.FrontendLogin:FrontendUser**: Concrete access role implementation

 You can define your own frontend user roles by adding them to the `Policy.yaml` of your package.
 Make sure that you add `Networkteam.Neos.FrontendLogin:MemberArea` as parent role.
 Otherwise you won't be available to select the role within MemberAreaRootPage node.

-When you set access roles on your MemberAreaRootPage and apply the changes, these access roles will be set on all DocumentNodes beneath that MemberAreaRootPage as well.
+When you set access roles on your MemberAreaRootPage via the inspector and apply the changes, these access roles will be set on all
+DocumentNodes beneath that MemberAreaRootPage as well.
 This ensures that all theses pages can only be access by users having one of the selected roles.

 ## Create Frontend Users

-To create a new Frontend User you can use the *neos.neos:user:create* command, e.g.
+To create a new Frontend User you can use the `neos.neos:user:create` command, e.g.

 ```bash
 ./flow user:create --authentication-provider "Networkteam.Neos.FrontendLogin:Frontend" --roles "Networkteam.Neos.FrontendLogin:FrontendUser"